Project Management Guide

 You would have a much easier time using the same time blocks to estimate what commitment may be required for similar tasks in the future.

+Creating the schedule involves talking to your team members, getting their ideas on what work needs to be done first, how long it will take them and asking again if there is anything missing.
 Your best approach here is to talk to the people who will do the work since they know the most about how long it will take.
 There are a lot of techniques to gather an estimate of the time it takes to do a project task, but you only need to know enough about it to feel confident that the timeline is accurate.

 Learn more: